MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 2. Fill in the fields on a line as necessary, and then choose the **OK** button.

 > [!NOTE]
-> This batch job does not create or adjust alternate costs or prices for resources.
+> This batch job doesn't create or adjust alternate costs or prices for resources.
 It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
-The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.
+The adjustment takes effect immediately for resources, so check your adjustment factors before you run the batch job.

 ## To get resource price change suggestions based on existing alternate prices

-If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.
+If you already set up alternate resource prices for some resources, you can use a batch job to set up multiple alternate resource prices.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resource Price Changes**, and then choose the related link.
 2. Choose the **Suggest Res.
 Price Chg.
 (Price)** action, and then fill in the fields as necessary.